-Enter the runway heading and wind to see the steady and gust components clearly, then switch to the live decoder when you want the airport report in the same workflow.
+Enter the runway heading and wind to see the crosswind, headwind or tailwind, and the gust case clearly, then switch to the live decoder when you want the airport report in the same workflow.

 Standalone wind tool